 The image below summarises the points highlighted above and the first stages of your social media marketing.

 Now that you have great content to work with, you can concentrate on getting it in front of the right audience.

-The focus should always be on the quality of your content as opposed to the quantity and time that you post.
+The focus should always be on the quality of your content instead of the quantity and time you post.
 Although, each social media channel has a unique content algorithm.
-Below are a few tips for the main platforms from a 2020 HubSpot report.
+Below are a few tips for the leading platforms from a 2020 HubSpot report.

-LinkedIn: Mainly a B2B platform.
-It suggests posting during traditional working hours and to avoid scheduling posts for the weekend.
-No more than 1 post a day.
+LinkedIn: This is mainly a B2B platform.
+It suggests posting during traditional working hours and avoiding scheduling posts for the weekend.
+Ideally, don’t exceed one post a day.